Steve Graves

 When it comes to teaching young children to swim, Steve like Virginia, feels that the gentle, positive approach is best.

 A Normal, Illinois native and a former college All-American freestyle swimmer for Coach Archie Harris, at Illinois State University also in Normal, Steve was a swim coach, teacher and aquatic program director from 1969 to 1988 in Illinois, Arizona and Florida.
-Beyond his current association activities, Steve still finds time to teach swimming a few hours a week in St. Petersburg, Florida.
+Beyond his current association activities, Steve still finds time to teach swimming a few hours a week.
 Says his university swim coach Archie Harris, "Steve did it on just plain hard work.
 He is a go-getter."